On this page:

 Field or Quarried Stones

 You can build a fantastic fire pit with field stones that you gather yourself or buy from a local quarry.
 Choose igneous or metamorphic rocks, and stay away from soft sedimentary stones.
 Soft stones contain air pockets that could explode when heated.
-Purchasing the required stones will cost around $300.
+Purchasing the required stones will cost around $300 to $500.

-Lining the inside of the walls with fire bricks and using pavers for the rest will cost around $300 for materials as well.
+Lining the inside of the walls with fire bricks and using pavers for the rest will cost around $300 to $1,500 for materials as well.

 Fire Pit Kits